Bullying: Testosterone production

 Statistically controlling for age and pubertal status, results indicated that on average verbally bullied girls produced less testosterone, and verbally bullied boys produced more testosterone than their nonbullied counterparts.

 Dark triad

 Research on the dark triad (narcissism, Machiavellianism, and psychopathy) indicate a correlation with bullying as part of evidence of the aversive nature of those traits.

-Projection

-A bully may project his/her own feelings of vulnerability onto the target(s) of the bullying activity.
-Despite the fact that a bully's typically denigrating activities are aimed at the bully's targets, the true source of such negativity is ultimately almost always found in the bully's own sense of personal insecurity and/or vulnerability.
-Such aggressive projections of displaced negative emotions can occur anywhere from the micro-level of interpersonal relationships, all the way up through to the macro-level of international politics, or even international armed conflict.
+Studies have shown that bullying behavior is positively correlated with Dark Triad traits.
+Out of the three traits of the Dark Triad, psychopathy is most strongly correlated to bullying.
+It is posited that this is because aggression related to psychopathy is more likely to be unprovoked than Machiavellianism and narcissism.
+This holds true in traditional bullying as well as with cyberbullying.
+Psychopathy has the strongest correlations, followed by Machiavellianism, and narcissism.
+Although the lower of the three, narcissism is still correlated, being more prevalent in types of indirect bullying than physical bullying.